Morristown TN

 Read more of this story

-WASHINGTON (AP) — Donald Trump was sworn in as the 45th president...
+All Hamblen County school cafeterias rate perfect on first semester health inspections...
 Read more of this story

-WASHINGTON (AP) — From a morning stop at church through the swearing-in...
+For most individuals at the helm of community agencies and organizations, their...
 Read more of this story

-Each February, the From Africa to Appalachia Foundation for Education and the Arts (FATA) and Rose Center join together to celebrate Black History Month
+In a first-of-its-kind program, Hamblen County Coroner Eddie Davis is taking his encyclopedic knowledge of death and dying on the road in an effort

 Read more of this story